Creating AI photos or using AI technology for photo editing may seem like Sci-Fi, but it’s right here for all of us to use in 2023.

 From removing an image’s background to improving how a photo looks with just one click, artificial intelligence is both powerful and accessible.

-Many of the tools are free, while others are well worth the investment – it’s truly incredible what they can do.
+Many of the AI tools for photo editing are free, while others are well worth the investment – it’s truly incredible what they can do.

 Let’s take a look at the recommendations.